C++ Core Guidelines: Destructor Rules

 C.30: Define a destructor if a class needs an explicit action at object destruction

-It's characteristic for C++ that a destructor of an object is automatically be invoked at the end of its lifetime.
-To be more precise, the destructor of the object is invoked when the object goes out of scope.
-Because of this totally deterministic behaviour, you can release highly critical resources in the destructor.
+It’s characteristic of C++ that a destructor of an object is automatically invoked at the end of its lifetime.
+More precisely, the object’s destructor is invoked when the object goes out of scope.
+Because of this deterministic behavior, you can release highly critical resources in the destructor.

-Locks or smart pointers in C++ uses this characteristic.
+Locks or smart pointers in C++ use this characteristic.
 Both will automatically release their underlying resource if they go out of scope.

 void func(){